The Waitangi Tribunal and the Treaty of Waitangi/Te Tiriti o Waitangi

 - The te reo Māori version of the Treaty

 - A translation of the te reo Māori version by Sir Hugh Kawharu

 See the Treaty

-The Treaty of Waitangi is currently on display in the constitution room of Archives New Zealand in Wellington.
+The Treaty of Waitangi is currently on display at He Tohu, the National Library of New Zealand, corner of Molesworth and Aitken Streets, Wellington.